myportfolio-tech/trivia/Rubric.md

 # Project TODO List

+### Write clear, concise and well documented code

+	• [ x ] Variable and function names are clear.

+	• [ x ] Endpoints are logically named.

+	• [ x ] Code is commented appropriately.

+	• [ x ] The README file includes detailed instructions for scripts to install any project dependencies, and to run the development server.

+### Write an informative README File

+	• [ x ] Instructions for how to install project dependencies and start the project server.

+	• [ x ] Detailed documentation of API endpoints and expected behavior, using the format taught in the course:
+		○ METHOD Url
+			Request parameters
+			Response body

-RESTful principles are followed throughout the project, including appropriate naming of endpoints, use of HTTP methods GET, POST, and DELETE.
+### RESTful principles are followed throughout the project

+	• [ x ] appropriate naming of endpoint.

+	• [ x ] use of HTTP methods GET, POST, and DELETE.

-Routes perform CRUD operations on the psql database
+	• [ x ] Routes perform CRUD operations on the psql database

 ## Backend TODO